Honors Program in Philosophy

 Honors in Philosophy

 To receive Honors in Philosophy students must receive an overall grade of B+ or higher.
-The overall grade is for the written thesis, the oral defense, and participation in the WIP seminar.
+The overall grade is for the written thesis and oral defense.